Overseas France: The Dublin procedure does not apply to asylum applicants in overseas France.[1]

 The situation of Dublin returnees

 Applications of persons returned to France under the Dublin III Regulation are treated in the same way as any other asylum applications.
 If the asylum seeker comes from a safe country of origin, their application is examined under the accelerated procedure.
-If the asylum application had already received a final negative decision from the CNDA, the asylum seeker may apply to OFPRA for a re-examination only if they possesses new evidence (see section on Subsequent Applications).
+If the asylum application had already received a final negative decision from the CNDA, the asylum seeker may apply to OFPRA for a re-examination only if they possess new evidence (see section on Subsequent Applications).

 Support and assistance to Dublin returnees remains complicated.
 The humanitarian emergency reception centre (Permanence d’accueil d’urgence humanitaire, PAUH) run by the Red Cross based next to Roissy – Charles de Gaulle airport aims to provide people released from the transit zone, after a court decision, with legal and social support.
 For many years, without any funding to implement this activity, the centre has welcomed Dublin returnees at their arrival at the airport.
 The returnees are directed towards the centre by the police or the airport services.